Asia81/HackingToolkit9DS/README.md

 Are included some shortcuts of:
 - 3DS Builder
-- Pokemon Patch Pointer Tool
+- Pokemon Patch Pointer Tool (for patching code.bin file, related to custom updates)
 - RomFS Builder
 - RomFS Extractor